International trade in the United States is crucial for the economy to grow and to encourage and maintain positive relations with other countries.

 The E-1 Treaty Traders visa is a non-immigrant visa for individuals, families, or businesses involved in the exchange, purchase or sale of goods and services or merchandise on a temporary basis.

-Non-immigrant means a person or persons who are visiting the US temporarily and not permanently moving to the US.
+Non-immigrant implies a person or persons who are visiting the US temporarily and are not moving to the US permanently.

 To be eligible for the E-1 visa, applicants must:

 Be an executive, manager, or specialist and a citizen of a treaty nation company operating in the US, or you must own 50 percent of the company.

 An E-1 visa may also cover immediate family, such as a legal spouse and unmarried children under the age of 21; however, children covered under this visa are not permitted to work.
 The spouse of the visa holder is permitted to work.

 The E-1 visa allows individuals or employees of companies to enter the US in order to carry out international trade.